Batus barbicornis

 Batus barbicornis is a species of beetle in the family Cerambycidae.
 It was described by Carl Linnaeus in 1764.

 Description

 Batus barbicornis grows up to 4 centimetres in length.
-The species shows an aposematic coloration.
-These beetles are black and have red antennaes with four black bits as well as a few red rectangles on its prothorax and elytra.
-The adult lays eggs in holes bored in a tree.
-The larvae feed on wood and represent a severe pest of trees.
+The species shows aposematic coloration of contrasting black and orange, with red antennae adorned with four black setal tufts.

 Distribution

 This species is native to South America.
-It can be found in Colombia, Venezuela, Ecuador, the Peruvian city of Iquitos, the Brazilian city of Itaituba, Suriname, French Guiana, Guyana and Bolivia.
+It can be found in Colombia, Venezuela, Ecuador, Peru, Brazil, Suriname, French Guiana, Guyana and Bolivia.